skip to content

 Project Interests

 I am very happy to develop projects within the general areas of biomineralization and (palaeo)ecology.
-I particularly welcome multidisciplinary studies which meld together both fossil and Recent data.
-I am very interested in developing studies on less well investigated shell taxa, within the molluscs and other phyla.
-I am keen to develop an understanding of Cenozoic predator-prey relationships in marine communities.
+I particularly welcome multidisciplinary studies which meld together both Recent and historic and, or fossil data.
+I am particularly interested to exploit the vast collections of the Sedgwick Museum of Earth Sciences, as well field work collecting either modern or fossil materia.
+I am very interested in developing studies on less well investigated shell taxa, within the molluscs and other phyla, as well as within my core groups.
+I am especially keen to understand trends in structural evolution of shells and to develop an understanding of Cenozoic predator-prey relationships in marine communities.

 Keywords: